Free Rent Increase Notice Template

 [Your name]

-Explain the rent increase: This section must contain the amount of the increase and the due date.
+3. Explain the rent increase: This section must contain the amount of the increase and the effective date of the rent increase.

-Use our legal form for Rental Increase Notice template to make the writing process error-free and simple.
+Use our legal form for a Rental Increase Notice template to make the writing process error-free and simple.
+Consider having a legal expert review your finished document to guarantee it’s legally binding in your jurisdiction.

 The amount of notice you must give to your tenant before increasing their rent depends on the laws of your state.